step-security/google-github-auth/README.md

     generated GitHub Actions OIDC token.
 This value defaults to the value of `workload_identity_provider`, which is also the default value Google Cloud expects for the audience parameter on the token.

-### Inputs: Service Account Key JSON

-> [!CAUTION]
->
-> Service Account Key JSON credentials are long-lived credentials and must be
-> treated like a password.

-The following inputs are for _authenticating_ to Google Cloud via a Service Account Key JSON.

--   `credentials_json`: (Required) The Google Cloud Service Account Key JSON to use for authentication.

-    We advise minifying your JSON into a single line string before storing it in a GitHub Secret.
-When a GitHub Secret is used in a GitHub Actions workflow, _each line_ of the secret is masked in log output.
-This can lead to aggressive sanitization of benign characters like curly braces (`{}`) and brackets (`[]`).

-    To generate access tokens or ID tokens using this service account, you must grant the underlying service account `roles/iam.serviceAccountTokenCreator`
-    permissions on itself.

 ### Inputs: Generating OAuth 2.0 access tokens